 Arts & Music

-The Chamber Strings ensemble is composed of students from the Middle and High School who demonstrate a high level of ability and experience on their instrument.
+The Chamber Strings is an ensemble composed of string players from the Middle and High School who demonstrate an advanced level of ability and confidence on their instrument.
 Typically, these students have been playing from an early age and have made string playing an important part of their life.
-This group is selected by audition and rehearses at the same time as the Symphony Orchestra, but performs as a separate entity on concert programs.
-Past repertoire includes Grieg’s Suite in Olden Style, Peter Warlock’s Capriol Suite and Holst’s Brook Green Suite.
+This group is selected by audition and rehearses at the same time as the Orchestra, but performs as a separate entity on concert programs.
+Past repertoire selections include Grieg’s Suite in Olden Style, Peter Warlock’s Capriol Suite and Holst’s Brook Green Suite.
 Members of the Chamber Strings are strongly encouraged to audition for the KPASS Honor Orchestra in March.

 Middle School Band meets twice weekly in the Sacred Heart Band Room and recording studio.
 Steve Tootell Head of Creative and Performing Arts produces a new band by audition each year.
 These students quickly gell together and create a series of public and private stage shows with music of their choice.
 The band records C.D.'s and DVD's of their three major sets.
 Members include vocals, bass, guitar, keyboard, percussion, drums,V.J., sound engineers, lighting engineer and more!

-The Sacred Heart Symphony Orchestra is open to students in grades 5-12 who play string, woodwind, brass and percussion instruments.
+The Sacred Heart Orchestra is open to students in grades 5-12 who play string, woodwind, brass and percussion instruments.
 Rehearsals are held every Thursday from 3:45 - 5:30 p.m. and every Monday at lunchtime in the Duchesne Room.
-Regular performances include the Fall Band/Orchestra Festival, Christmas Carols Concert, Family Festival, Spring Concert and the Grade 12 Graduation Ceremony.
+Regular performances include the Christmas Concert, Family Festival, Spring Concert and the Grade 12 Graduation Ceremony.

 The orchestra performs music from the Western classical and popular traditions as well as arrangements of music from around the world.
 Rehearsals involve scales and chorale warm-ups, full-orchestra rehearsal of concert pieces and smaller sectional work where necessary.
 Auditions are held at the beginning of the school year to determine part assignments and seating arrangement.
 Most orchestra members take weekly private lessons and many take advantage of extra performance opportunities, such as the Instrumental Solo & Ensemble Festival and the prestigious Kanto Plain Honor Band and Orchestra Festival (both held in early March).